Kate Hale, PhD

 Sharing snow and stretching scope

-Importantly, I find it imperative to communicate knowledge outside of one's scientific expertise, to evaluate the academic platform and examine its leadership, community, components and underlying ethics.
-With an aim of growth and stretching individual and collective scope, I have doubled my resolve to make science a more inclusive space for all.
+I believe it is imperative to communicate knowledge, information, and results outside of one's scientific expertise, and to evaluate the academic platform and examine its leadership, community, components and underlying ethics.
+With an aim of ever-ongoing self and programmatic growth and stretching individual and collective scope, I have doubled my resolve to make science a more inclusive space for all.

 NASA SnowEx Campaign: Field Efforts on the North Slope of Alaska

-SnowEx efforts focused on the tundra and boreal forest biomes in 2022 and 2023, with an October 2022 effort centered on evaluating early season snowpack and ground conditions in Alaska and on providing a comparative effort for the larger March 2023 effort.
-During these field campaigns, I joined the North Slope team to collect snow pit profile measurements and deploy ground-based remote sensing techniques.
+NASA SnowEx efforts focused on the Arctic tundra and boreal forest biomes in 2022 and 2023, evaluating both early- and mid-season snowpack and ground conditions in northern and interior Alaska.
+During these field campaigns, I collected snow pit profile measurements and deployed ground-based remote sensing techniques.
 At the same time, I assisted the NASA and SnowEd outreach groups with real-time updates from the Toolik Field Station.
 You can watch all 5 episodes of this mini-series here.

 New York Times

-As I include a focus on snow hydrology in the northeastern United States, I was interviewed and quoted in the New York Times regarding the University of Vermont's work in the Green Mountains and the concerning fate of the snowpack under current and future climate conditions.
+I expanded my focus on snow water resources to the northeastern United States, and I was interviewed and quoted in the New York Times regarding the University of Vermont's work to improve snow monitoring in the Green Mountains.
+Here, I speak to the concerning fate of the more-transient Northeastern US snowpack under current and future climate conditions.

 NASA SnowEx Campaign: Community Snow Observations

-As a time-series lead for the regional Niwot Ridge, CO site and a team member of the SnowEx intensive field efforts from snow seasons 2017 and 2023, I have spent significant time communicating our science to the surrounding community, encouraging interested undergraduates, local residents, and school groups to get involved.
+As a time-series lead for the regional Niwot Ridge, CO site and a team member of the SnowEx intensive field efforts from 2017 and 2023, I have spent significant time communicating our snow science to the surrounding community, encouraging interested undergraduates, local residents, and school groups to get and remain involved.

 Click here to see the entire WiSE leadership team.
 Photo credit: Nick Edwards